mozillalives/heritage-videoplayer/README.md

 ran the `sync_videos.py` script to set oauth token

-**didn't work, guessing the ARM thing threw it off, looking for other solution**

 # TODO

 - come up with maintenance plan
 - setup automated update cron
 - remote logging/status?
-- download videos from dropbox and restart service if new
 - have service shut down during non-normal hours (or just make it detect when hdmi is connected)